medusajs/medusa/docs/content/how-to/uploading-images-to-minio.md

 ### Set up up AWS

-#### Create an MiniO bucket
+#### Create an MinIO bucket

-In the MiniO console create a new bucket, then click into that bucket and change the `Access Policy` to `public`.
+In the MinIO console create a new bucket, then click into that bucket and change the `Access Policy` to `public`.

 Be aware, that this will allow for anyone to acces your bucket.
 Avoid storing sensitive data.